 10 Fundamental Rules for Muscle Development

 During a workout, using proper technique while executing movements is crucial.
 This way, we ensure a balanced muscular development and a more effective training, while preventing injuries.
-Here are 10 fundamental rules to follow during your muscular training sessions.
+Here are 10 fundamental rules for muscle development to follow during your training sessions at the gym.

 1. Always have a good warm-up